 - 11. Prior to the first occupation of the development, redundant or "blind" crossovers shall be removed from the verge and kerb made good to the satisfaction of the City's Technical Services Directorate at the applicant/owner's full expense; - 12.
-The applicant and owner are advised that sufficient parking can be provided on the subject site and as such the City of Vincent will not issue a residential or visitor car parking permit to any owner or occupier of the residential dwellings under Policy No. 3.9.3 Parking Permits.
-This information should be provided to all prospective purchasers and it is recommended that a notice be placed on Sales Contracts to advise purchasers of this restriction; - 13.
+All prospective purchasers are to be advised in writing that the City of Vincent will not issue a residential or visitor car parking permit to any owner or occupier of the residential dwellings in accordance with Policy No. 3.9.3 Parking Permits; - 13.
 If the development the subject of this approval is not substantially commenced within a period of 2 years, or another period specified in the approval after the date of determination, the approval will lapse and be of no further effect; - 14.
 Where an approval has so lapsed, no development must be carried out without the further approval of the local government having first been sought and obtained; and - 15.
 If an applicant or owner is aggrieved by this determination there is a right of review by the State Administrative Tribunal in accordance with the Planning and Development Act 2005 Part 14.
 An application must be made within 28 days of the determination.